Donearm/Donearm/README.md

 ### What I do in my spare time

 Usually you can find me with my nose in a book (or, more recently, in my e-book reader).
-I read whenever possible, with a strong passion being fantasy literature (how original for a programmer eh?), history, philosophy, mythology, languages and the classics (from Gilgamesh to Dostoevsky).
-The general plan being reading at least 1000 books before I die (keeping track on [Goodreads](https://www.goodreads.com/review/list/25653929-gianluca-fiore?ref=nav_mybooks)).
+I read whenever possible, with a strong passion being fantasy literature (how original for a programmer eh?), history, philosophy, mythology, languages and the classics (from Gilgamesh to Infinite Jest).
+The final objective as a reder being reaching at least 1000 read books before I die (keeping track on [Goodreads](https://www.goodreads.com/review/list/25653929-gianluca-fiore?ref=nav_mybooks), if you're curious).

-Outside of reading, I write for myself (travelling and coffee being two big passions), I watch lots of football, occasionally movies, and update [my knowledge wiki](https://www.gianlucafiore.it/Personal-Wiki/).
+Outside of reading, I write for myself (travelling and coffee being two big passions) and for clients, I watch football, occasionally movies, and update [my knowledge wiki](https://www.gianlucafiore.it/Personal-Wiki/).

 If you like what I do, you can support me with a [donation](https://ko-fi.com/W7W7KA0Z).